 In the case of imbalances, high progesterone levels can wield many of the same effects as low progesterone levels.
 Nevertheless, excessive amounts of the hormone prompt various symptoms in the body, including:

-Among those who are estrogen dominant, metabolic pathways may send progesterone immediately into production of more estrogen.
-In effort to correct this imbalance by supplementation, high progesterone levels can lead to breast tenderness.
+During estrogen dominance, metabolic pathways may send progesterone immediately into production of more estrogen.
+Correcting this imbalance with exogenous supplementation can lead to high progesterone levels, causing breast tenderness.

 In nonpregnant women, excess progesterone reduces and thickens vaginal secretions while also engendering dryness, itchiness, and swelling.